 Loans: PCAB does NOT participate in any Title IV federal programs that allow for the receipt of federal financial aid.

 Work-trade: PCAB offers “Space Crew” positions as a partial work-trade that takes some portion (approx $750) off of tuition.
 Individuals are responsible for setting up the space (moving rugs and equipment, etc) at the beginning of class as well as tearing down and cleaning up at the end of class (approx 15 min before and after class each day).
 Each person selected for that position must have a reliable vehicle.
 We may (COVID willing) also have a Kitchen position, which involves tidying up the kitchen area for 10 minutes at lunch and 20 minutes after class.
-The work-trade positions will likely be decided during the summer.
+The work-trade positions will likely be decided during the Fall.

 We may also be offering a work-trade Research position, which involves reading scientific research articles on bodywork, meditation, and somatic psychology and summarizing that research for this website and social media.

 Scholarships: PCAB offers two sets of scholarships.
 We offer five (5) $1000 scholarships that are based solely on financial need.
 Anyone can apply for these scholarships.
 In addition, in recognition of the profound white privilege in the USA as well as the disproportionate whiteness of the massage profession, and in an effort to promote greater inclusivity in our program and in the massage profession, we offer two (2) $2500 scholarships for BIPOC, with priority given to individuals of Hawaiian descent.
 Recipients for all scholarships are selected during the summer.
 Scholarships and work-trade positions can be combined.